-On May 19, 2016, the District entered into a lease purchase agreement for building improvements.
-The capital lease totaled \$2,803,400.
-The capital lease agreement includes annual principal and interest payments of \$224,996.
-On July 1, 2018, the District entered into a lease purchase agreement for fitness equipment.
-The capital lease totaled \$86,160.
-The capital lease agreement included annual principal and interest payments of \$23,585.
-On July 25, 2020, the District entered into three lease purchase agreements for copier equipment.
-The capital leases totaled \$171,847.
-The three capital lease agreements include monthly principal and interest payments of \$2,304, \$1,649, and \$22, respectively.
+On May 19, 2016, the District entered into a finance purchase agreement for building improvements.
+The finance purchase totaled \$2,803,400.
+The finance purchase agreement includes annual principal and interest payments of \$224,996.
+The finance purchase agreement included annual principal and interest payments of \$23,585.
+On July 25, 2020, the District entered into three finance purchase agreements for copier equipment.
+The finance purchases totaled \$171,847.
+The three finance purchase agreements include monthly principal and interest payments of \$2,304, \$1,649, and \$22, respectively.
+On May 3, 2022, the District entered into a finance purchase agreement for fitness equipment.
+The finance purchase totaled \$62,586.
+The finance purchase agreement included annual principal and interest payments of \$20,639.